Xeway/ERC/README.md

 Also, the seller can decide to cancel the issuance if no option has been bought yet.
 He also has the right to update the premium price at any time.
 This doesn't affect the already bought options.\
 The underlying token, strike token and premium token are ERC-20 tokens.

+In the following, the plural term option**s** will sometimes be used.
+This can refer to the amount of redeem tokens a buyer purchased and can exercise.

 ## Motivation

 Options are widely used financial instruments, and have a true usefulness for investors and traders.
 It offers versatile risk management tools and speculative opportunities.\